 We encourage authors of papers accepted at OOPSLA to present a poster that summarizes their work.
 Such posters will not be subject to further review and they will have no separate extended abstract in the SPLASH Companion proceeding.
 However, these posters will be eligible for the Poster Competition.

-We do require posters for accepted OOPSLA papers (and any accompanying demos) to be registered in a separate registration form by September 15 so that we can order the necessary supplies.
+We do require posters for accepted OOPSLA papers (and any accompanying demos) to be registered in a separate registration form by October 15.

 The SPLASH Posters track is a venue for researchers at any level of experience, but we explicitly welcome students to submit their in-progress work.
 If you are a student and considering submitting a poster, we recommend you to also explore the Doctoral Symposium and the ACM Student Research Competition.
 These related events are additional opportunities for feedback and suggestions on your dissertation work and may provide you with contacts for further interaction, as well as experience in communicating with other professionals.